mglucas/SD/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/mglucas/SD?style=for-the-badge)
 ![GitHub language count](https://img.shields.io/github/languages/count/mglucas/SD?style=for-the-badge)

-This repository is dedicated to the implementation of the Distributed Systems course from the Computer Engineering course at the Federal University of Technology - Paraná (UTFPR).
+This repository is dedicated to the implementation of application from the Distributed Systems course from the Computer Engineering course at the Federal University of Technology - Paraná (UTFPR).

-Each of the directories listed in this repository contain standalone application regarding key concepts of the course.
+Each of the directories listed in this repository contains a standalone application regarding key concepts of the course.
 Please refer to the README files of each directory for more details and conclusions about each project.

 ### Adjustments and improvements